 Okay, so the second episode of this series is a little better than the first episode.
 It’s still a challenge to get into the characters that are still being set-up, but at least there is a story to follow in this one.

-‘Conversations With The Dead’ is once again by Chris Boucher, the series deviser, and is directed once again by Christopher Baker.
-These two contribute a lot to the series in its writing and directing.
+‘Conversations With The Dead’ is once again by Chris Boucher, the series deviser, and is once again directed by Christopher Baker.
+These two contribute a lot to the series in its writing and its directing.

-In this episode, Nathan Spring’s life gets turned upside down as his girlfriend, Gennie Nevinson as Lee Jones, gets murdered.
+In this episode, Nathan Spring’s life gets turned upside down once his girlfriend, Gennie Nevinson as Lee Jones, gets murdered.
 This happens when an unknown assailant breaks into his home on Earth.

 It was interesting to see how Nathan reacts to his girlfriend’s death and takes it rather badly.
 And this is by the time we come to the second episode of ‘Star Cops’ itself.
 This didn’t happen in the first.

-Beforehand, Nathan is getting accustomed to his new job as commander of the Star Cops with David Theroux helping him.
-He’s not so happy about the vacuum-less space-walking that he has to do here.
+Beforehand, Nathan is getting accustomed to his new job as the commander of the Star Cops with David Theroux helping him.
+He’s not very happy about the vacuum-less space-walking that he has to do here.

 I don’t blame him.
 But as the episode progresses, it seems that the Star Cops are going to get their own base of operations on Earth’s moon.
 Well, that should save a lot of vacuum-less space-walking.